chris-wood/dissect/README.md

 CCNx packet dissector.
 Planned features:

-- Simple API to get specific TLVs in a packet.
+- JSON and CSV output formatters.
+- pcap capture and parsing support.
 - SQL-based API to extract arbitrary rows from a packet.
-- pcap file handling.